-Combustible flooring in front of the fireplace insert must be protected from hot embers by non-combustible material extending 16" (USA) and 18" (CANADA) from the firing side (Door Glass) and 8" to the sides of the unit (Figure 4).
+Combustible flooring in front of the fireplace insert must be protected from hot embers by non-combustible material extending;

+- Canada 18" to the firing side (From the Glass) and 8" to each side of the unit. - U.S.A.
+16" to the firing side (From the Glass) and 8" to each side of the door opening.